 Paying bills is a task that most people dread.
 With many companies, such as utilities and cell phone companies offering a monthly automatic credit card billing option, it can be tempting to sign up for this service.
 But while we are all looking to save time and hassle, is this actually a smart financial move?

+But what are the downsides?As with most things that offer a convenience, there are several disadvantages to setting up autopayments that you should be aware of before signing up.
 The adage "out of sight, out of mind" is often very true when it comes to paying your bills.
 Many people forget about the autopayments that they have signed up for until they open their credit card statement to find their balance is much higher than expected.